23 Surprising Foods That Contain High Fructose Corn Syrup

 Do you squeeze pancake syrup onto your burgers or sandwiches?
 How about into your potato salad or deviled eggs?
 Some mayonnaise alternatives, like Miracle Whip, are flavored with high fructose corn syrup.
 Would you like some high blood pressure with that condiment?

 A staggering number of store-bought vegetable soups are made tastier by adding high fructose corn syrup.
 In fact, some of the soups that many people think of as wholesome, like Campbell's classic tomato soup, list high fructose corn syrup as one of their main ingredients.
-Find out the 36 Best and Worst Canned Soups & Soup Products so you know what to safely dip your spoon into.
+Safely dip your spoon into a broth that shuns our culprit.

 Like oatmeal, we can talk about the benefits of yogurt until we're blue in the face.
 But it's also one of those health foods that often gets ruined by high fructose corn syrup, especially the flavored kinds.